Ultarr/SE575Blockchain/README.md

 ## Dependencies
 - Node.js (check with npm -version)
 - npm (will come with Node.js)
-- Java JDK (check with java -version)
+- Java JDK/JRE (check with java -version)